openharmony-research/helloworld-demo/README.md

 git clone https://github.com/openharmony-research/helloworld-demo.git
 ```

 Open the project in DevEco Studio.
-Remove the signing configuration and choose to automatically generate a signature.
 Then, build the HAP file.

 After a successful build, upload the `entry-default-signed.hap` file to the server using commands like `scp`.